HomeAidePi-Alpha/MovieApplication/README.md

 Instructions how to install **Docker** on [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/), [Windows](https://docs.docker.com/docker-for-windows/install/) , [Mac](https://docs.docker.com/docker-for-mac/install/) .

 **Dosker Compose** is already included in installation packs for *Windows* and *Mac*, so only Ubuntu users need to follow [these instructions](https://docs.docker.com/compose/install/).

+The latest docker image can be found at https://hub.docker.com/r/clh7090/movieapp/

+---

 ### How to run it?